mikrono/tModLoaderWiki_kr_ko/GlobalItem.md

 ### public virtual bool CanEquipAccessory(Item item, Player player, int slot)

 Allows you to disallow the player from equipping an accessory.
 Return false to disallow equipping the accessory.
 Returns true by default.

+### public virtual void ExtractinatorUse(int extractType, ref int resultType, ref int resultStack)

+Allows you to modify what item, and in what quantity, is obtained when an item of the given type is fed into the Extractinator.
+An extractType of 0 represents the default extraction (Silt and Slush).
+By default the parameters will be set to the output of feeding Silt/Slush into the Extractinator.

+### public virtual void CaughtFishStack(int type, ref int stack)

+Allows you to modify how many of an item a player obtains when the player fishes that item.

+### public virtual bool IsAnglerQuestAvailable(int type)

+Whether or not specific conditions have been satisfied for the Angler to be able to request the given item.
+(For example, Hardmode.)
+Returns true by default.

+### public virtual void AnglerChat(bool turningInFish, bool anglerQuestFinished, int type, ref string chat, ref string catchLocation)

+Allows you to set what the Angler says when the Quest button is clicked in his chat.
+The turningInFish parameter is whether the player is turning in the quest fish at that moment.
+The anglerQuestFinished parameter is whether the player has already turned in the quest fish earlier that day.
+The chat parameter is his dialogue, and catchLocation should be set to "\n(Caught at [location])" for the given type.